Novos Baianos: History

 In 2009, the band reunited without Moreira to celebrate 40 years of Novos Baianos and their revolutionary role in Brazilian music.
 The group (with Moreira) later released their second live album in 2017, titled Acabou Chorare - Novos Baianos Se Encontram, which was recorded during the group's 2015-2018 tour.

+Moreira died of a heart attack on 13 April 2020, aged 72.
+Later that year, the remaining members of the group's original line-up reunited for a show at the Festival Coala music event, as a tribute to Moreira.
+Galvão later died from an undisclosed illness on 22 October 2022, aged 87.